SamraddhiSharma12/Web-Dev-Projects/Custom Chrome Extension/dynamic theme/README.md

 Open Google Chrome and go to:

 arduino
-Copy code
+2.Copy code
-chrome://extensions/
+3.Search bar: chrome://extensions/
-Enable Developer mode (top right).
+4.Enable Developer mode (top right).

-Click Load unpacked and select the project folder.
+5.Click Load unpacked and select the project folder.

 Open a new tab → 🎉 Enjoy your dynamic theme with voice search!